mkindahl/pg_arrow/arrow_tts.md

 Binary" layouts.
 For this reason, the implementation is not using the children arrays, nor the dictionary.

+## Shared Memory Storage

+Since the `ArrowArray` structure contains pointers to memory, we need to have a separate representation of the data in the shared memory storage, which is named `ArrowSegment`.

+There are a few reasons to why we need a separate structure for the data stored in the memory segment:

+1. Raw pointers cannot be used in shared memory segments since the start of the shared memory segment will be mapped to different addresses in different processes.
+Instead we store offsets to the buffers in the shared memory segment.
+2. We are using a separate `ArrowArray` structure for the in-memory storage that is local to each process.
+This allows us to use normal Arrow libraries for accessing the data.
+3. The length in the `ArrowArray` structure need to be updated at the same time as the segment length, and `ArrowArray` length cannot point to another length that is being updated at the same time.
+Indirectly, each `ArrowArray` instance is assumed to be the sole owner of the data.

+The storage of the data is otherwise similar to the `ArrowArray`
+structure:

+- The validity bitmap is stored in the same way.
+- The data buffer is stored in the same way.
+- The offset buffer is stored in the same way.

 ## Shared Memory Naming

 The table access method relies on using shared memory *only*, that is,